DiegoPatcheco/Grapefy-Appium_SkillDemo/README.md

     - **GitHub Branch Source**
     - **HTML Publisher**
     - Plus other recommended plugins for optimal performance.
-- Cucumber reports and test results are uploaded as artifacts and accessible from both GitHub Actions and Jenkins pipelines.
+- Cucumber reports and test results are uploaded as artifacts and accessible from Jenkins pipeline.

 ## Contributing